 Official Michigan Reporter Citation: Not Applicable; Link to Opinion

-§500.3112: PAYEES OF PIP BENEFITS (Service Providers as Payees)
+§500.3112: Payees of PIP Benefits (Service Providers as Payees)

-In this unanimous unpublished per curiam opinion, the Court of Appeals affirmed summary disposition for Defendant Trumbull Insurance on the issue of assignment enforceability because, Advance Pain failed to properly put Trumbull on notice of its assigned rightsby providing only bills for services.
+In this unanimous unpublished per curiam opinion, the Court of Appeals affirmed the trial court's summary disposition order in favor of Defendant Trumbull Insurance Company ("Trumbull") on the issue of assignment enforceability.
+The Court of Appeals held that Plaintiff Advance Pain Care, PLLC ("Advance Pain") failed to properly put Trumbull on notice of its assigned rightsby providing only bills for services.

-Upon settling his case against Trumbull, he executed a full and unconditional release for “all claims PAST, PRESENT, AND FUTURE for medical benefits/expenses.”The release also stated that Baltimore revoked any and all prior assignments, known to defendant, that had been “executed in connection with services provided by any medical provider and/or claimant that may otherwise have had a claim against [defendant] … for payments or benefits under the Michigan No-Fault Act.”
+Upon settling his case against Trumbull, he executed a full and unconditional release for “all claims PAST, PRESENT, AND FUTURE for medical benefits/expenses.”The release also stated that Baltimore revoked any and all prior assignments known to defendant that had been “executed in connection with services provided by any medical provider and/or claimant that may otherwise have had a claim against [defendant] . . . for payments or benefits under the Michigan No-Fault Act.”

-Because there is neither evidence that plaintiff sent a copy of an assignment to defendant, nor even an assertion by plaintiff that it sent an assignment to defendant, there is no documentary evidence to support the contention that defendant had written notice of plaintiff’s right to payment of no-fault benefits.
-Thus, the settlement with Baltimore discharged defendant’s liability to plaintiff.
+"Because there is neither evidence that plaintiff sent a copy of an assignment to defendant, nor even an assertion by plaintiff that it sent an assignment to defendant, there is no documentary evidence to support the contention that defendant had written notice of plaintiff’s right to payment of no-fault benefits.
+Thus, the settlement with Baltimore discharged defendant’s liability to plaintiff."

-The question of whether Baltimore could unilaterally revoke the rights he assigned to plaintiff is an issue to be addressed between Baltimore and plaintiff.
+"The question of whether Baltimore could unilaterally revoke the rights he assigned to plaintiff is an issue to be addressed between Baltimore and plaintiff.
 As discussed in Physiatry and Rehab Assoc, MCL 500.3112 governs an insurer’s liability or obligation to others once it makes a good faith payment.
 In Physiatry and Rehab Assoc, Alhalemi executed an assignment, which was presumably not unilaterally revocable.
 Nonetheless, this Court concluded that MCL 500.3112 governed the defendant’s ability to discharge its liability irrespective of the underlying assignment.
-Therefore, because defendant made a payment to Baltimore, relying on the settlement and release, defendant’s liability to plaintiff was discharged having not received the proper written notice of a claim, irrespective of an underlying assignment between plaintiff and Baltimore.
+Therefore, because defendant made a payment to Baltimore, relying on the settlement and release, defendant’s liability to plaintiff was discharged having not received the proper written notice of a claim, irrespective of an underlying assignment between plaintiff and Baltimore."